-Recre Recreation Criteria - Check off and Address each criterion as it applies: Will more than one age group use the project?
+Recre eation Criteria - Check off and Address each criterion as it applies: Will more than one age group use the project?
 Can the project be used by more than one activity (multi-use)?
 How many participants will normally use the project at once?
 Is this project the first of its kind in the Town or County?
-Can participants unsupervised by an adult use the project?
 Are grants available to help pay for the construction?
 If so, has application been made for the grant?
 Does the project include considerations for additional parking?
 Can the project be used more than 1 of the 4 seasons per year?
 Does the project match the character of the surrounding area?
 Does the project include all normal safety considerations?
 Does the project meet all building and safety codes?
 Is the project accessible by pedestrians, bicycles, transit?